Elephants on green field

 • International Monastic Zone, featuring temples from Japan, Thailand, and Germany.

-Visit Tilaurakot, the ancient city where Prince Siddhartha spent his early years and imagine his journey to enlightenment.
+Participate in meditation sessions or silent vipassana retreats and visit Tilaurakot, the ancient city where Prince Siddhartha spent his early years, and imagine his journey to enlightenment.

 Janakpur: A City of Love and Art

-Vivaha Panchami: The renewal of Ram and Sita’s wedding, held in November/December, attracts thousands of devotees.
+• Vivaha Panchami: The renewal of Ram and Sita’s wedding, held in November/December, attracts thousands of devotees.

 A Vibrant Melting Pot of Traditions

-The Terai is often described as Nepal’s cultural melting pot where diverse ethnicities, traditions, and religions blend harmoniously.
-Stretching along Nepal’s southern plains, the Terai is home to indigenous Tharu communities, and Hindu, Buddhist, and Muslim populations, each contributing to the region’s vibrant tapestry.
+The Terai is often described as Nepal’s cultural melting pot, where diverse ethnicities, traditions, and religions blend harmoniously.
+Stretching along Nepal’s southern plains, the Terai is home to indigenous Tharu communities and Hindu, Buddhist, and Muslim populations, each contributing to the region’s vibrant tapestry.
 This unique combination creates a rich cultural landscape, reflected in festivals, rituals, and daily life.

 Immerse Yourself in Ethnic Diversity